aarranz-stratio/arangodb-mesos-framework/README.md

 Prerequisites
 -------------

+This version of the framework needs Apache Mesos Version >= 0.23, since we need the persistent primitives introduced in that version.

 For deploying arangodb in a mesos-0.26 cluster and below you will have to create a separate role "arangodb" on the master so be sure to start your master with `--roles=arangodb`.